BaronSamediOfficial/Linux/LinuxCheatsheet.md

 find / -perm /1000                                                          # locate files that have Sticky bit

 stat <FILENAME>                                                             # returns stats on a file eg: size, device, access and mod times

+man hier								    # info on the layout of filesystems
 ```